k98kurz/tapescript/docs.md

 Aliases:
 - CHECK_TIMESTAMP_VERIFY
-- OP_CTV
+- OP_CTSV
-- CTV
+- CTSV

 ## OP_CHECK_EPOCH - 39 - x27

-Pulls a value from the queue, interpreting as an unsigned int; gets the current Unix epoch time; compares the two values; if current time is less than the queue time, put False onto the queue; otherwise, put True onto the queue.
+Pulls a value from the stack, interpreting as an unsigned int; gets the current Unix epoch time; compares the two values; if current time is less than the stack time, put False onto the stack; otherwise, put True onto the stack.

 Aliases:
 - CHECK_EPOCH